-Recent research by the BNY Mellon and World Economic Forum shows that 53% of retail investors turn to social media for information.
-Quick-scroll sites are increasingly becoming the go-to spot to research investment ideas and find inspiration, mainly thanks to their bite-sized format and easy access.
-That’s doubly true for younger investors: in fact, Ofcom – which monitors news consumption in the UK – found that TikTok’s reach for news has increased from 1% in 2020 to 7% in 2022, especially for younger folks aged 16 to 24.
+Recent BNY Mellon and World Economic Forum research shows that 53% of retail investors turn to social media for information.
+See, quick-scroll sites are increasingly becoming the go-to spot to research investment ideas and find inspiration, mainly thanks to their bite-sized format and easy access.
+That’s doubly true for younger investors: Ofcom – which monitors news consumption in the UK – found that TikTok’s reach for news has increased from 1% in 2020 to 7% in 2022, especially for younger folks aged 16 to 24.
 And it’s roughly tripled in the US, rising from 3% in 2020 to 10% in 2022, according to Pew Research.

-There’s a misconception that retail investors are blindly following unqualified financial advice on TikTok, but that’s not necessarily the case.
-The investors I speak to on a daily basis use social media to curate a feed of personalized information that fits neatly into their busy lives.
-But social media is often just a jump-off point: if the headline is interesting, they’ll dive deeper.
-They’re acutely aware that they should be skeptical of information sourced solely on social media, with those platforms scoring relatively poorly when tested on attributes such as trust.
-And get this: only 25% of retail investors rate social media information as important, compared to a chunky 47% for financial advisors.
-But put that into context: data shows that half of US adults under 30 say they trust information from social media as much as they trust national news outlets.
+Now, there’s a misconception that retail investors will blindly follow unqualified financial advice on TikTok.
+That’s not necessarily the case.
+Investors I speak to on a daily basis use social media to curate a personalized information feed that fits neatly into their busy lives, it's true – but social media is often just a jump-off point.
+If the headline is interesting, they’ll dive deeper.
+Investors know they should be skeptical of the information they find on social media, with those platforms scoring relatively poorly on attributes like trust.
+Only 25% of retail investors rate social media information as "important" compared to a chunky 47% for financial advisors.
+But to put that into context, data shows that half of US adults under 30 only trust information from social media as much as they trust national news outlets.

-If social media is where retail investors get inspiration and ideas, the community is where they go for validation.
-We witness this daily at Finimize, where we see our one-million-strong community interacting and researching across a myriad of channels.
-In fact, over 94% of Finimizers say they consult their peers – whether that’s friends or virtual communities – when making a financial decision.
-We create opportunities through online and offline events, where retail investors can interact with experts and ask their questions.
-We also see a lot of exploring and learning within our 150 WhatsApp groups – holding a total of 12,500 premium members – which we moderate on a daily basis.
+After retail investors get inspiration and ideas from social media, they turn to communities for validation.
+At Finimize, we see our one-million-strong community interact and research across a myriad of channels every single day.
+Over 94% of Finimizers say they consult their peers – be it friends or virtual communities – when making a financial decision.
+That's why we run online and offline events: so retail investors can interact with experts and ask them their questions.
+And over time, we've seen over 150 WhatsApp groups – that's a whopping 12,500 premium members – continuously buzzing with new ideas.

-We think of social media as a “spark'” that gets someone interested and passionate about a topic, and we believe we’ve built the right platform to help our community dive into more in-depth and quality research with our expert in-house analysts’ Insights.
-After all, our primary focus is on building trust by providing a curated feed of quality information and empowering retail investors to make better financial decisions.
+Social media is a “spark'” that can get someone interested and passionate about a topic – and at Finimize, we provide the right platform for our community to then dive into more in-depth and quality research.
+Our expert in-house analyst Insights and curated feed of quality information are designed to empower retail investors and help them make better financial decisions.